-Due to the COVID-19 pandemic, the BCM PA Program will accept online laboratory courses completed in the Spring of 2020.
+Due to the COVID-19 pandemic, the BCM PA Program will accept online laboratory courses completed in the Spring of 2020, Summer of 2020, Fall of 2020, Spring of 2021, Summer of 2021, and Fall of 2021.
 Subsequent laboratory courses should be completed in person as per our prerequisites.
-And, all prerequisite coursework should be completed for a grade.
-If you have extenuating circumstances, please email email@example.com.
+And, all prerequisite coursework should be completed for a grade and at a regionally accredited U.S. institution.
+If you have extenuating circumstances, please email firstname.lastname@example.org.

 Email is the most efficient and accurate means to have your admissions questions answered.
 Please allow two weeks from the time your email is received for a response.

 The following list includes frequently asked questions within the topics of general questions, prerequisites/applications, and demographics of the enrolled students.

 Do you have a counselor or advisor I can talk to?

 Questions that cannot be answered via the program's website may be addressed in an email to the program.
 These requests will be responded to by a representative of the admissions committee.